willhoeft-it/NifiOllama/README.md

 ![Run Once](images/process_group_5.png)

 After a while, the process group should have processed all your images and written a document for each of them to the database.
-The number of in the last queue should equal the number of files you put in the work folder.
+The number of flows in the last queue should equal the number of files you put in the work folder.
 In this case there were only three:

 ![three files finished](images/process_group_7.png)